-This paper explains the process of producing the Victoria projected enrolled population at 17 April 2028 by Statistical Area Level 1 (SA1).
+This paper explains the process of producing the Northern Territory (NT) projected enrolled population at 4 September 2028 by Statistical Area Level 1 (SA1).
+ABS has used the most up-to-date population data available as at 22 February 2024.